DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Methodology

 where output $y_{:t-1}$ that are potentially affected by spoofing attacks receive higher scores, since the dual-stream watermark heads produce significantly different logits for maliciously modified text compared with benign content.

-\paragraph{Spoofing Attack Tracing} Current LLMs incorporate various security mechanisms to mitigate the generation of malicious or harmful content.
-However, in real-world scenarios, these safeguards can often be circumvented, enabling LLMs to produce harmful content, such as hallucinations \cite{guerreiro-etal-2023-hallucinations} or prompt injection attacks \cite{gehman-etal-2020-realtoxicityprompts, 10.5555/3698900.3699003}.
-This challenge complicates defenses against spoofing attacks, as both harmful content generated directly by the LLM and malicious text produced through spoofing may simultaneously contain watermark signals alongside harmful content.
+\paragraph{Spoofing Attack Tracing} Current LLMs employ various safeguards to mitigate malicious content generation.
+However, these defenses are frequently bypassed in real-world scenarios, leading to harmful outputs such as hallucinations \cite{guerreiro-etal-2023-hallucinations} and prompt injection attacks \cite{gehman-etal-2020-realtoxicityprompts, 10.5555/3698900.3699003}.
+This complicates defenses against spoofing attacks, as both malicious content directly generated by LLMs and spoofed texts produced by attackers may carry valid watermark signals alongside malicious or harmful content.

-To address this challenge, our adaptive dual-stream watermarking framework assigns distinct watermark heads to benign and malicious content.
-For malicious content generated intrinsically by the LLM, the adversarial watermark head is applied during both injection and detection, leading to a higher proportion of watermark tokens generated when the adversarial watermark header is selected.
+To address this challenge, DualGuard assigns distinct watermark heads to benign and malicious content.
+For malicious content generated by LLM, the adversarial watermark head is applied during both injection and detection, leading to a higher proportion of watermark tokens generated when the adversarial watermark head is selected.
 In contrast, for text subjected to spoofing attacks, the original benign text is watermarked with the standard watermark head.
-When such text is later modified into malicious content through spoofing, our framework adaptively selects the adversarial watermark head during detection, resulting in a lower proportion of watermark tokens produced under the adversarial head.
-By exploiting this asymmetry, our method exhibits differentiated behaviors across the two types of malicious content, thereby enabling the reliable detection of benign-to-malicious transformations induced by spoofing attacks and facilitating precise source tracing of malicious content through the adversarial watermark head:
+When such text is later modified into malicious content through spoofing, DualGuard adaptively selects the adversarial watermark head during detection, resulting in a lower proportion of watermark tokens produced under the adversarial head.
+By exploiting this asymmetry, DualGuard exhibits differentiated behaviors across the two types of malicious content, thereby enabling the reliable detection of benign-to-malicious transformations induced by spoofing attacks and facilitating precise source tracing of malicious content through the adversarial watermark head:

 where $\mathbb{1}$ denotes the indicator function, and $N$ is the total number of tokens generated under the adversarial watermark head. $\text{Score}_{\text{st}}$ measures the proportion of adversarial watermark tokens produced under the adversarial watermark head ${\Theta}_a$.